Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 It is a memorable eating experience located in the heart of Concord, at Concord Parkway.

-The Concord Museum is at the first floor of the old county courthouse, in a beautiful part of the city.
+The Concord Museum is on the first floor of the old county courthouse, in a beautiful part of the city.

 The museum is widely known for changing exhibits every four to six months.